How to Get a Distinction in Your Master's Dissertation UK How to Get a Distinction in Your Master's Dissertation UK

 The quality of your dissertation conclusion will often determine the final impression your work makes on your marker, as it is the last thing they read before forming their overall assessment of your academic achievement.
 A strong conclusion does more than simply repeat the main points of your dissertation; it synthesises your findings in a way that demonstrates the overall contribution your research has made to knowledge in your field.
 You should also take the opportunity in your conclusion to reflect on what you would do differently if you were conducting the research again, as this kind of reflexivity demonstrates intellectual maturity and an honest assessment of your work.
 Ending with a clear statement of the implications of your research and the questions it leaves open for future investigation gives your dissertation a sense of intellectual momentum and leaves your reader with a positive final impression.

-#### H2: Develop a Genuinely Original Methodology
+Develop a Truly Original Methodology

 This doesn't mean your methodology needs to be novel.
 It means your methodology should be thoughtful and deliberately chosen.
 You should explain why your approach is better than alternatives.
 You should critique standard approaches in your field and justify your departures from them.